Mt. Mayon

 Where to Stay in Legazpi, Albay

-But since I managed to return happy and unharmed, maybe I did some things right.
-Below I share how I spent 48 hours in Legazpi, Albay.
+Since I returned happy and unharmed, maybe I did some things right.
+Below, I share how I spent 48 hours in Legazpi, Albay.

 RMJ Apartelle Room for 1

-I found Bicol Travelers Inn (at Obrero Bariada Road, it’s near Legazpi Water District) while searching for a place to stay.
+The first night was blissful.
+But fate, or maybe my lack of planning, had other ideas.
+A scheduled power outage swept through the city, making my cozy haven less appealing.
+Undeterred, I ventured out and found Bicol Travelers Inn (at Obrero Bariada Road, near Legazpi Water District) while searching for a place to stay.

 Bicol Travelers Inn in Legazpi, Albay